DEPARTMENT: Education Dept

 MED, University of Toronto

-EDD, University of Toront, Ontario Institute for Studies in Education
+PHD, University of Toronto, Ontario Institute for Studies in Education

-Smeltzer Erb, C. (Forthcoming).
+Smeltzer Erb, C. (2018).
 A journey of the self: “Be” who you are.
 In Andrew Kemp (Ed.), The Dignity of the Calling: Educators Share the Beginnings of Their Journeys.

 Smeltzer Erb, C., & Erb, P. (2018).
 Making Amends: A restorative justice approach to classroom behavior.
 The Teacher Educators Journal, 11, 91-104.